vycke/crinkles.dev/content/interfacing-your-ui-components.md

 In the last case, it is our component that describes in its API how it can connect with other components.
 It describes what type of information it can receive, but also when it can provide information back (e.g. callback functions like `onClick`).
 We can often assume that other engineers are not aware of the internals of our UI components.
 So the interfaces become a way to describe how we want others to use and interact with our work.
 But how can we describe our interfaces to ensure others know of how they should interact with them?

-> "The interfaces become a way to describe how we want others to use and interact with our work"
+> The interfaces become a way to describe how we want others to use and interact with our work

 ## Describing interfaces